Welcome to today's edition of the Rush 24-7 podcast.

 His branch of the federal government will be shutting down coal mines.

-His branch of the federal government be massively expanding regulation over the means of production through CO2 and the centralization of financial activity.
+His branch of the federal government will be massively expanding regulation over the means of production through CO2 and the centralization of financial activity.

 All this, it's already underway, but it's going to be continuing.